sumcoinlabs/university/app/assets/docs/09-peercoin-and-proof-of-stake-consensus.md

 # 9. Sumcoin & Proof-of-Stake Consensus

-Proof-of-stake is an alternative consensus protocol that was invented by Sunny King and Scott Nadal and first implemented in Sumcoin in 2012.
+Proof-of-stake is an alternative consensus protocol that was invented by Sumtoshi and Scott Nadal and first implemented in Sumcoin in 2012.
 In a proof-of-stake based blockchain, coin owners are the ones who wield influence over the network, produce new blocks and secure the chain.
 Stakeholders of Sumcoin effectively co-own the blockchain network, similar to how shareholders co-own a publicly traded corporation.

 ## Time as an Alternative Scarce Resource